med-amine-msalmi/BankProject1/README.md

 # BankProject1
 Welcome to **BankProject1**!
-This project is a console application designed to simulate basic banking operations.
+This project is a console application using functions , designed to simulate basic banking operations.
 ### Login Credentials
 - **Username**: `admin`
 - **Password**: `123`